Willa Brown: Aviation career

+Brown began teaching aviation and flight for a number of organizations.
+In 1939, she taught aviation for the Works Progress Administration's Adult Education Program.
+In 1940, she earned a ground school instructor's rating from the Civil Aeronautics Authority, the precursor to the U.S. Federal Aviation Administration.
+That year, she and Coffey started the Coffey School of Aeronautics.
+They established the school for the purpose of training black pilots and teaching aviation mechanics.
+Brown was the school's director for its first two years, and she also taught there, while handling administrative and advertising work.
+During these years she also taught aviation mechanics for the Chicago Board of Education.

-She lobbied the government as an advocate for the integration of black pilots into a then-segregated Army Air Corps and federal Civilian Pilot Training Program (CPTP).
+Brown lobbied the government as an advocate for the integration of black pilots into a then-segregated Army Air Corps and federal Civilian Pilot Training Program (CPTP).
 She also worked to disprove a 1925 Army War College study which had deemed African Americans unfit to fly.
-She lobbied the federal government to award CPTP contracts to train African American pilots.
-In 1940, she was appointed coordinator of the Chicago units of the CPTP, and the Coffey School was selected by the U.S. Army Air Corps as a feeder school to provide black students to its pilot training program.
-Nearly 200 students from the school went on to join the Tuskegee Airmen.
+She lobbied the federal government to award CPTP contracts to train African American pilots, and in 1940 she was appointed coordinator of two Chicago units of the CPTP.
+The Coffey School was selected by the U.S. Army Air Corps as a feeder school to provide black students to its pilot training program.
+It was one of the few non-college contracts awarded for training black students, and Brown was additionally awarded a contract to train students at Wendell Phillips High School.
+Nearly 200 students from the Coffey School went on to join the Tuskegee Airmen.
 In 1942, she attained the rank of Lieutenant in Civil Air Patrol Squadron 613-6, becoming the first African American officer in the Civil Air Patrol.
+In this role, she administered command for over 1,000 members at a time.
 She was later appointed war-training service coordinator for the Civil Aeronautics Authority.